AionSystem/AIONSYSTEM/README.md

 ### ISA Deep-Sea Mining Code — Independent Structural Analysis

 Adversarial structural review of ISBA/29/LTC/8, the ISA's draft Regional Environmental Management Plan guidance, currently in active UN negotiation.
 52 structural failure nodes identified across four sections, including four critical gaps that leave the primary environmental protection obligation unenforceable from adoption.
 Every finding traced to the document's own provisions — no invented mechanics — and delivered with ready-to-insert resolution text.

+Unsolicited.
+Uncompensated.
+I wasn't engaged to resolve the gaps, and I won't present unsolicited work as official.
+One finding is published, DOI-linked and checkable; the rest stays off-record.
+I'd rather tell you exactly what's proven and what isn't than blur the line for a better pitch.

 Published: [DOI 10.5281/zenodo.21326719](https://doi.org/10.5281/zenodo.21326719)